-More often than not, the number of bathrooms and where they are in the house is overlooked by home buyers and sellers - but can this factor significantly affect property value or how much we’re willing to pay for it?
+More often than not, the number of bathrooms and where they are positioned in a house is overlooked by home buyers and sellers - but can this factor significantly affect property value or how much we’re willing to pay for it?

 We wanted to know if it would be foolish to underestimate how much the bathroom can impact what buyers are willing to pay for a property and whether other bathroom related factors can reflect in the asking price of a property.